jolverac/Data-Analyst-Portfolio/README.md

 # Data Analyst Skills Portfolio
-Portfolio for my Data Analyst Skills using different tools such as Jupyter Notebook, Power BI, Python, SQL, and Microsoft Excel.
+Portfolio for my Data Analyst Skills using different tools such as Pyhon (Jupyter Notebook), Power BI, Python, SQL, and Microsoft Excel.

 ### Reminder:
 Please consider that these are just exercises to demonstrate my skills, as my customers' information will always remain private.